Twinkle twinkle dark star: Oscillating profiles from dark matter scalar solitons: Introduction

 \section{Introduction}

-Although scarce within the Standard Model (SM), self-interacting scalar and pseudo-scalar fields arise naturally in many extensions of the SM.
-A prominent example is the Quantum Chromodynamics (QCD) axion, originally proposed to solve the strong Charge-Parity (CP) problem by promoting the CP-violating angle to a dynamical field~\cite{PhysRevLett.38.1440,Peccei:2006as}.
-At low energies, the QCD axion can be effectively treated as a scalar field with a self-interacting potential whose structure is dictated by non-perturbative QCD effects and depends on a model-dependent decay constant.
-Beyond the QCD construction, string-theoretic compactifications generically predict a large number of ultra-light pseudo-scalar degrees of freedom---the so-called \emph{string axiverse}---whose masses may span many orders of magnitude~\cite{Arvanitaki:2009fg}.
-This spectrum enables a variety of potentially observable phenomena, including superradiant instabilities of rotating black holes \cite{Brito:2015oca}, the formation of gravitational “atoms” \cite{Arvanitaki:2014wva,Bah:2025vbr}, modifications to extreme mass-ratio inspiral (EMRI) dynamics~\cite{Duque:2023seg}, constraints from black hole spin measurements~\cite{Ng:2020ruv}, and viable dark-matter candidates~\cite{Ferreira:2020fam}.
-The confluence of these signatures makes axion-like fields an attractive and well-motivated sector for beyond-SM physics.
+Although scarce within the Standard Model (SM), self-interacting scalar and pseudoscalar fields arise naturally in many extensions of the SM.
+A prominent example is the quantum chromodynamics (QCD) axion, originally proposed to solve the strong charge-parity (CP) problem by promoting the CP-violating angle to a dynamical field~\cite{PhysRevLett.38.1440,Peccei:2006as}.
+At low energies, the QCD axion can be effectively treated as a scalar field with a self-interacting potential whose structure is dictated by nonperturbative QCD effects and depends on a model-dependent decay constant.
+Beyond the QCD construction, string-theoretic compactifications generically predict a large number of ultralight pseudoscalar degrees of freedom---the so-called \emph{string axiverse}---whose masses may span many orders of magnitude~\cite{Arvanitaki:2009fg}.
+This spectrum enables a variety of potentially observable phenomena, including superradiant instabilities of rotating black holes \cite{Brito:2015oca}, the formation of gravitational ``atoms'' \cite{Arvanitaki:2014wva,Bah:2025vbr}, modifications to extreme mass-ratio inspiral (EMRI) dynamics~\cite{Duque:2023seg}, constraints from black hole spin measurements~\cite{Ng:2020ruv}, and viable dark-matter candidates~\cite{Ferreira:2020fam}.
+The confluence of these signatures makes axionlike fields an attractive and well-motivated sector for beyond-SM physics.